 - Improve access & health care for athletes at event-based and other clinics;

 - Make referrals & recommendations for follow-up to local health practitioners;

 - Train health care professionals, students, and others about needs and care of athletes;

 - Collect, analyze, and disseminate data on the health status and needs of athletes;

 - Advocate for improved health policies and programs for athletes.

 The Special Olympics Indiana Healthy Athletes disciplines (clinical director in parenthesis):

-Special Smiles (Karen Yoder, IU School of Dentistry)
+Special Smiles (Karen Yoder, PhD, MSD, from IU School of Dentistry)